Halal: Halal meat

 Muslims believe in what they see as the ethical treatment of animals.
 Halal practices align with this philosophy by promoting kindness, compassion, and humane treatment throughout the entire lifecycle of the animal.
 The emphasis on swift and painless slaughter respects the animal's dignity and minimizes suffering.

 Halal meat must come from a supplier that uses halal practices.
 Dhabīḥah (ذَبِيْحَة) is the prescribed method of slaughter for all meat sources, excluding fish and other sealife, per Islamic law.
 This method of slaughtering animals consists of using a sharp knife to make an incision that cuts the front of the throat, oesophagus and jugular veins but not the spinal cord.
 The head of an animal that is slaughtered using halal methods should be aligned with the qiblah (the direction a Muslim faces when praying).
-In addition to the direction, permitted animals should be slaughtered upon utterance of the Islamic prayer "Bismillah, Allahu Akbar" (In the name of God, God is greatest).
+In addition to the direction, permitted animals should be slaughtered upon utterance of the Islamic prayer "Bismillah, Allahu Akbar" (lit.
+In the name of God, God is greatest).

 The slaughter must be performed by a Muslim.
 Carrion (carcasses of dead animals, such as animals who died in the wild) cannot be eaten.
 Additionally, an animal that has been strangled, beaten (to death), killed by a fall, gored (to death), savaged by a beast of prey (unless finished off by a human), or sacrificed on a stone altar cannot be eaten.